Ellpeck/TinyLifeWeb/docs/articles/localization.md

 - The singular and plural for Tinies is "Tiny" and "Tiny's", respectively.

 ### English
+- Titles (like object names, action names, skill names, etc.) use [title case](https://en.wikipedia.org/wiki/Title_case) in the English version of the game.
+Generally, short and less important words like *a*, *an*, *the*, and *to* are not capitalized.
+For languages that don't generally use title case, this is not necessary.
 - The names of achievements in the English versions are references to popular culture.
 In other languages, they can be pretty much anything else, including popular culture references that make sense in the context of the language, provided they also abide by the information above.

 ### German